create repository

 Options inherited from parent commands

---config string Path to the configuration file
+--config string Specify the path to the configuration file

 --raw Displays the result of the command in its raw format